-ISCO treatment at AOC-65 is currently achieved by suspending permanganate wax cylinders within six monitoring wells known to have substantial VOC concentrations near Building 90 (TSWs -01 and -05, VEWs -19, -27, and -32, and SIW-01).
-Cylinder sizes are either 2.5 inches or 1.35 inches in diameter and are 18 inches in length, and will easily fit in any 4-inchdiameter monitoring well.
+ISCO treatment at AOC-65 is currently achieved by suspending permanganate wax cylinders within ten monitoring wells known to have substantial VOC concentrations near Building 90 (TSWs -01 and -05, VEWs -15, -18, -19, -27, -29, -31, and -32, and SIW-01).
+Cylinder sizes are either 2.5 inches or 1.35 inches in diameter and are 18 inches in length, and will easily fit in any 4-inch-diameter monitoring well.
 Typically, wells at AOC-65 are 4 inches in diameter, with SIW-01, VEWs -28A and -28B and the Westbay wells being the exceptions.
 Flexible polyethylene mesh sleeves are used to secure the cylinders so they can be lowered into place and removed during sampling.
 Knots tied in the mesh sleeves are used to separate cylinders to target specific intervals within well screens and maximize exposed surface area.
 Mesh sleeving may be cut to fit the total depth of each well so the sleeve can be secured at the top of the casing and maintain cylinder distribution throughout the screened interval.
 Where impractical by depth of well, the sleeves may be attached to a vinyl-coated, stainless steel cable with stainless steel thimbles and clamps, and cable ties and lowered into position.
 The sleeves are lowered so the top of the uppermost cylinder is aligned with the top of the well screen or at the groundwater interface, whichever is lower.
 The protective mesh sleeves, cable, fittings, and individual cylinders are inspected for damage and color loss and replaced as necessary during quarterly sampling events.

-Twelve oxidant-infused wax cylinders were originally installed within six wells at AOC-65 in December 2016.
+Thirty oxidant-infused wax cylinders are installed within ten wells at AOC-65.
 The cylinders consist of potassium permanganate, sodium persulfate, and paraffin wax in a ratio of 38:38:24.
 The cylinders are 18 inches long and either 2.5 or 1.35 inches in diameter.
 The 2.5-inch cylinders each weigh 5.75 pounds, and the 1.35-inch cylinders weigh 2.875 pounds.
-The cylinders were installed at the base of the screened interval in each of the six wells.
-Two 2.5-inch cylinders were installed in wells VEW-19, VEW-32, and TSW-01.
-Two 1.35-inch cylinders were installed in wells VEW-27, SIW-01, and TSW-05.
+The cylinders are distributed vertically to more evenly cover the screened interval in each of the ten wells.
+Two 2.5-inch cylinders and one 1.35-inch cylinder are installed in each well with the exception of SIW-01, which can only accommodate 1.35-inch cylinders and therefore contains three of the smaller diameter cylinders.